Postdoctoral Researcher

 She served on the Program Committee of several International Conferences:

-- Interaction Design and Children (IDC): 2025
+- Associate chairs for the Interaction Design and Children (IDC): 2025

 - Advanced Visual Interface (AVI): 2024